These Are The Questions One Writer Says Can Make You Fall In Love With A Stranger

-What if love weren’t as passive as we tend to picture it being?

-What if, instead of stumbling into it as a result of chance or fate, we actively choose it?
+What if love wasn’t as passive as we tend to picture it being?
+What if — instead of stumbling into it as a result of chance or fate — we actively choose it?

-In 1997, State University of New York psychologist Arthur Aron tested the idea that two people who were willing to feel more connected to each other could do so, even within a short time.
+In 1997, State University of New York psychologist Arthur Aron tested the idea that two people who were willing to feel more connected to one another could do so, even within a short time frame.

-The experiment is featured prominently in a recent Modern Love column in The New York Times, in which the author pointed to the questions as the springboard into her own romance; more on that here.
+(The experiment is featured prominently in a recent Modern Love column in The New York Times, wherein the author pointed to the questions as the springboard into her own romance; more on that here.)

 Not surprisingly, the pairs who asked the gradually more probing questions felt closer and more connected after the 45 minutes were up.
 Six months later, two of the participants (a tiny fraction of the original study group) even found themselves in love — an intriguing result, though not a significant one.